flatcar-archive/flatcar-docs/README.md

 # Kinvolk Flatcar Container Linux Documentation

-This repository contains the Markdown source of the [Flatcar Container Linux documentation][coreos-docs].
+This repository contains the Markdown source of the [Flatcar Container Linux documentation][flatcar-docs].

 ## Contributing